 “So then, the Law is holy, and the Commandment is Holy, Righteous, and Good.”
 Romans 7:12

-Paul clearly understood that Jesus freed us from the Law of the curse of sin and death.
-He also knew Jesus bore that curse, so in Him we might become the Righteousness of YHVH:
+Paul clearly understood that Jesus freed us from the Law of the curse of sin and death, not the Holy, Righteous and Good Torah.
+He also knew Yehushua bore that curse, so that in Him we might become the true Righteousness of YHVH:

 “God made Him who knew no sin to be sin on our behalf, so that in Him we might become the Righteousness of God,” 2 Corinthians 5:21

-Moving on to verse number seven, I want to point out another obscure translation that makes it appear “Grace” is “New,” and the “Torah” is “Old.”
-We can even see this inferred in the naming of the “New” Testament and the “Old” Testament:
+6. The word “New” is another obscure translation that makes “Grace” appear “New,” and the “Torah,” “Old.”
+We can even see this inferred in the naming of the New Testament and the Old Testament:

-Each month is determined by the sighting of a sliver, or crescent of light, on the right side of the dark moon.
+It is called a New Moon or Month, because it is “Renewed,” by Light.
+Each month the sighting of a sliver, or crescent, of light can be seen on the right side of the dark moon.

-The physical covenants found in Torah were “Renewed” by the Light of the Spiritual Covenant:
+This is how the physical covenants, found in the Torah, foreshadowed the “Renewed” Light of the ultimate Spiritual Covenant: